 Associate Prof. Tatsutoshi Shioda and his team have overcome the speed challenge by incorporating a supercontinuum laser and a spatial phase modulator (SPM) as a critical component of the reference part of the interferometers used for tomography and profilometry.
 Hereby, the line-shape interference fringes are generated directly on a CCD creating a single-shot system that can run at very high speed.

 Additionally, by rotating the SPM to switch the diffraction light for the interferometer, the magnification of the tomogram image can be changed while keeping the same resolution – i.e. optical zoom.
-A World’s first for this kind of systems.
+A World’s first for this kind of system.

 - Tuan Quoc Banh, Takaya Kosakai, Ryoma Onita, Tatsutoshi Shioda, “Interference fringe order distinction for single-shot tomography based on two wavelengths comb interferometry”, in Optics and photonics of Japan 2014, paper 7aD5.